-4.1.7 Text
+5.1.7 Text

 There are two ways of entering text in JaxoDraw: Postscript text mode and LaTeX text mode.
-Even though they may be used at the same time in a graph, they will appear mutually exclusive in any derived output (a warning message is displayed if a Postscript export/preview is attempted with some LaTeX text present in the graph, and vice versa).
+From version 3.0 on, both text modesmay be used at the same time in a graph.
+Prior to version 3.0, they would appear mutually exclusive in any derived output (a warning message is displayed if a Postscript export/preview is attempted with some LaTeX text present in the graph, and vice versa).